Vennesla: Coat of arms

-The coat of arms was granted on 15 May 1971.
-The arms have a red background.
-There are three wavy lines diagonally crossing the arms which symbolises the river Otra, which runs through the municipality.
-Above the lines are golden outlines of six trees which symbolize the importance of forestry to the local economy.
-Below the river are two gold colored cogwheels which symbolize the local industry.
-There is a three-pointed crown on top of the arms which represent the three municipalities that were merged in 1964 to form the present municipality: Vennesla, Øvrebø, and Hægeland.
+The coat of arms was adopted on 15 May 1971.
+The blazon is "Gules, three barrulets wavy in bend sinister with six tree trunks with branches issuant in chief and two cogwheels in sinister base Or".
+This means the arms have a red field (background) and the charge is three wavy lines diagonally crossing the arms with six trees above the lines and two cogwheels below.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The three wavy lines symbolises the river Otra, which runs through the municipality.
+The six trees symbolize the importance of forestry to the local economy.
+The cogwheels symbolize the local industry.
+There is a three-pointed mural crown on top of the arms which represent the three municipalities that were merged in 1964 to form the present municipality: Vennesla, Øvrebø, and Hægeland.
+The arms were designed by Alv Erikstad.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has three parishes (sokn) within the municipality of Vennesla.
 It is part of the Otredal deanery in the Diocese of Agder og Telemark.

 Government

-All municipalities in Norway, including Vennesla, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Agder District Court and the Agder Court of Appeal.
+Vennesla Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Agder District Court and the Agder Court of Appeal.